NovembreLab/NovembreLab.github.io/README.md

  * `images/` - holds all of the images that are used on the site.
  * `_includes/` - defines html files for headers and footers for every page

+## Writing a Blog Post

+All of the posts are held in the `_posts/` directory.
+There are a couple of example posts in there, please be sure to follow the same format.

+Posts are written in markdown and have a file naming convention of `[date]-[title].md` (for examples see the `_posts`) directory.

+Each post also includes yaml topmatter that specifies the layout, title, date, and keywords of the post.

 ## Deploying changes to the website

 Every time a is commit pushed to the master branch, the website will be deployed to `novembrelab.github.io`.